Zalokar excited to lead Tremper program

 An eye opener

-Taking over the Tremper program the last six games in 2014 on a fill-in basis gave Zalokar an inside look of what it took to lead the way.
+Taking over the program the last six games in 2014 gave Zalokar an inside look of what it took to lead the way.

 "It certainly gave me a glimpse of what it takes to be a head coach," Zalokar said.
 "A lot of young coaches out there have these great ideas, and they're ambitious, but they don't really have any idea, including me at that time, what it took to be the actual guy in charge.